XuPaperCup/WorldEdit-BE/README.md

 Steps to install the Chinese Traditional Language
 1. Download the latest translation file according to your WorldEdit-BE version.
 2. Extract RP and BP file from the zip file.
-3. Replace the resource_packs/WorldEdit/"RP/texts" folder form the MCBE World Folder to the "RP/texts" folder from the Extract Folder.
+3. Replace the resource_packs/WorldEdit/"RP/texts" folder form the MCBE World Folder to the "RP/texts" folder from the Extracted zip Folder Folder.
-4. Replace the behavior_packs/WorldEdit/"BP/texts" folder form the MCBE World Folder to the "BP/texts" folder from the Extract Folder.
+4. Replace the behavior_packs/WorldEdit/"BP/texts" folder form the MCBE World Folder to the "BP/texts" folder from the Extracted zip Folder Folder.
 5. Remember to select the Chinese Traditional Language in MCBE settings to apply.
 6. The installation is completed.